anishLearnsToCode/hangman-cli-game/README.md

 This game was built during the online Python workshop for [What After College](https://www.linkedin.com/school/whataftercollege/) to demonstrate basic usage of functions, loops and modules in Python.
-This project is the capstone project part of [this](https://github.com/anishLearnsToCode/python-workshop-1) workshop.
+This project is the capstone project part of Python workshop.

 To run the game on your machine simply clone it from this repository to your machine using